zeying99/tp/docs/UserGuide.md

 ### Checking performance : `performance`

-Opens a new window of performance where historical attempts are stored
+Opens a new window of performance where historical attempts are stored.

 Format: `performance`